Skip to main content

 Properties

 Properties connect items.
 They define actions or attributes, such as worksFor or givenName.
-The set of valid properties forms the graph’s vocabulary, enabling agents to navigate and mutate state with precision.
+The set of valid properties forms the graph’s vocabulary.
+Agents use these properties to navigate and mutate state precisely.

 Facts

 A fact is a unit of data expressed as a structured statement that connects two items using a property.
-Every fact is inherently bound to the dimension of time.
-Worlds maintains an append-only, chronological ledger of facts, allowing agents to understand exactly how state and information evolve.
-Conceptually, a fact functions exactly like a structured assertion.
-For example, the assertion “Ethan is a person” can be represented as:
+Every fact is tied to a moment in time.
+Worlds keeps an append-only, chronological ledger of facts, so agents can trace exactly how state and information change.
+Conceptually, a fact is a structured assertion.
+For example, you can represent the assertion “Ethan is a person” as:

 Triples